Chart Color Schemes

 Stoneville ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Stoneville was found to have below average cultural diversity, with 75.7% of its population born in Australia, 90.6% being citizens, and 95.8% speaking English only at home.
-The predominant religion in Stoneville is Christianity, comprising 41.8% of the population.
-Buddhism is overrepresented compared to Greater Perth, with 1.1% of Stoneville's population identifying as Buddhist, compared to 1.0%.
+The dominant religion in Stoneville is Christianity, comprising 41.8% of the population.
+Buddhism, however, is overrepresented in Stoneville at 1.1%, compared to 1.0% across Greater Perth.

 Frequently Asked Questions - Diversity